Alfresco/sales-translations-example-app/README.md

 Before you start using this app, make sure you have installed all required software and done all the necessary configuration, see the [prerequisites](PREREQUISITES.md).

+## Configuring Alfresco and Activiti

+Follow the steps in (SETUP.md)[SETUP.md] which detail how to set up the correct data in Alfresco ECM and Activiti.

 ## Building and running

 Install dependencies